Impartial Predictive Modeling and the Use of Proxy Variables: Mathematical Models of Impartiality

 FEO is not concerned with potentially discriminatory covariates.
-Consider an idealized population model that includes all possible covariates.
-For the $i$'th individual, $Y_i$ is credit risk, $\s_i$ contains the sensitive attributes (race, gender, age, etc), $\x_{o,i}$ contains the observed, legitimate covariates, and $\x_{u,i}$ contains the unobserved, legitimate covariates.
-Covariates $\s_i$, $\x_{o,i}$, and $\x_{u,i}$ are all bold to indicate they are column vectors, and this convention will be used throughout the paper.
-Unobserved covariates could be potentially observable such as drug use, or unknowable such as future income during the term of the loan.
+Consider an idealized population model that includes all possible covariates: $\x_{o}$ contains the observed, legitimate covariates, and $\x_{u}$ contains the unobserved, legitimate covariates.
+Unobserved covariates could be potentially observable such as drug use, or unknowable such as future income.
 The data are assumed to have a joint distribution $\Prob(Y,\s,\x_{o},\x_{u})$, from which $n$ observations are drawn.
-The fairness assumption requires that $\s$ is not relevant to credit risk given full information:
+The fairness assumption requires that $\s$ is not predictive for the response given full information:

 It is important to posit the existence of both observed and unobserved legitimate covariates to capture the often observed relationship between sensitive covariates and the response.
 Specifically, observed data often show